ceynri/ceynri.cn/README.md

 **v2** is the version that is working now.

-v1 project in git repo was archived at [v1](https://github.com/ceynri/ceynri.cn/tree/v1) branch.
-You can still visit <https://ceynri.cn/v1/> to experience it.
+v1 project in git repo was archived at [v1](https://github.com/ceynri/ceynri.cn/tree/v1) branch (Chinese attention).
+You can still visit <https://v1.ceynri.cn/> to experience it.

 ## License